 Further, many healthcare professionals aren’t knowledgeable about providing services to people who aren’t cisgender — worse, some providers are downright transphobic.

 More than 25 percent of trans people have lost a job due to gender discrimination, and more than 75 percent have experienced some form of workplace discrimination.

 (And no, at this time, there are no federal laws in place to protect people who are transgender against discrimination).

 Additionally, 20 percent of trans people have experienced homelessness at some point in their lives.

 People who are transgender, nonbinary, or otherwise gender nonconforming also experience small, everyday actions that can be hurtful or make people feel like they’re being treated differently because of their identity.

 - misgendered or treated like they belong to a gender that they don’t

-- told how well they do or do not meet up to the societal standards of their gender
+- told how well they do or don’t meet the societal standards of their gender

-- harassed or mistreated when someone figures out that they’re transgender
+- harassed or mistreated when someone figures out that they’re not cisgender

 - asked invasive questions about their bodies and their medical history